-Panasonic G5 versus Panasonic GX7
+Panasonic G5 vs GX7

-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GX7 are two digital cameras that were announced, respectively, in July 2012 and August 2013.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GX7 are two digital cameras that were revealed to the public, respectively, in July 2012 and August 2013.
 Both the G5 and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the GX7 provides 15.8 MP.
+The G5 has a resolution of 15.9 megapixels, whereas the GX7 provides 15.8 MP.

-Body comparison: Panasonic G5 vs Panasonic GX7
+Body comparison: Panasonic G5 vs GX7